-Formal Language is the kind of language that man has developed to express situations that are specific to each area of scientific knowledge.
-The words and sentences of a Formal Language are perfectly defined (a word maintains the same meaning regardless of its context or use).
+Formal Language is a type of language developed in order to express situations that are specific to various branches of science.
+The words and sentences of a Formal Language are perfectly defined (a word maintains the same meaning irrespective of its context or use).

-This type of language is free of any semantic component outside of its operators and relations.
-They can be used to model a theory of mechanics, physics, mathematics, electrical engineering, or of any other nature, with the advantage that all ambiguity is removed.
+This type of language is not characterized by any semantic component outside of its operators and relations.
+It can be used to model theories of mechanics, physics, mathematics, electrical engineering, or any other discipline, without any ambiguity.

 Characteristics of Formal Language:

-- They are developed from a pre-established theory.
+- It is attributed to a pre-established theory.

-- Present the possibility of increasing the semantic component according to the theory to be formalized.
+- Presents the possibility of increasing the semantic component according to the theory under formalization.

 - The syntax produces unambiguous sentences.

-- Their formalization is complete and therefore, the potential of computational construction.
+- Its formalization is complete and, therefore, there is a huge potential for computational construction.

-Within the Formal Language, we can find the Programming Language that is defined as a set of elements organized by grammatical rules that allow us to write in a technology program.
+Within the Formal Language, we can find the Programming Language that is defined as a set of elements structured in accordance with grammatical rules that allow programmers to develop a program.
 This type of language has two important elements.

-- The syntax which is the proper order of the lexical components.
-It is the set of rules that define the combination of symbols that are considered to be correctly structured elements or expressions.
+- The syntax which is the established order of the lexical components.
+It is the set of rules that define the combination of symbols that form correctly structured elements or expressions.

 - The semantic which ensures that each sequence used has a correct meaning.

 By bringing together the Programming Language and the Natural Language, we obtain the Natural Language Processing.
-It is the field of Artificial Intelligence that gives the machine the ability to interpret, understand and derive meaning from human language.
-The NLP use cases are mainly based on the application of AI and integrated machine learning:
+It is a field of Artificial Intelligence that gives the machine the ability to interpret, understand and derive meaning from human language.
+The NLP is at the core of the following applications of AI and integrated machine learning: